Combined Visit Eiffel Tower + Seine River Cruise

-The combined experience of climbing the Eiffel Tower and cruising on the Seine is also very comfortable, since the boat leaves from the Bir-Hakeim Bridge, which is located at the foot of the Eiffel Tower.
+The combined experience of climbing the Eiffel Tower and cruising on the Seine is also very convenient, as the boat departs from the Pont de Bir-Hakeim, which is located at the foot of the Eiffel Tower.
 To get to both sites you can opt for the metro, bus, car or train.
-In my opinion, the most comfortable is the metro.
+In my opinion, the most convenient is the metro.

 - Metro: There are three metro stations next to the Eiffel Tower: Trocadéro, Bir-Hakeim and École-Militaire, and from all three you can comfortably walk there in just a few minutes.
 Visit the metro map: and read the post how to use the metro in Paris so you won't have any doubts.

-- Train: Another option is to go by train and, for this, you must take line C and get off at the station Champ de Mars.
+- Train: Another option is to go by train and, for this, you must take line C and get off at the station Campo de Marte.
 From there to the Eiffel Tower is a journey of just seven minutes.